adefelic/wthr/README.md

 wthr
 ====

-a simple ruby script for checking today's weather forecast
+a ruby script for checking today's weather forecast